The KLEVER survey: Nitrogen abundances at $z\sim$2 and probing the existence of a fundamental nitrogen relation: Acknowledgements

 Based on observations made with ESO Telescopes at the La Silla Paranal Observatory under programme ID 197.A0717(A).
 CH-P, MC and RM acknowledge support by the Science and Technology Facilities Council (STFC) and from ERC Advanced Grant 695671 “QUENCH”.
 C.K. acknowledges funding from the UK Science and Technology Facility Council (STFC) through grant ST/R000905/1 and ST/V000632/1, and the visitor programme at Kavli Institute for Cosmology, Cambridge.
 YP acknowledges National Science Foundation of China (NSFC) Grant No. 12125301, 11773001 and 11991052.

 This work utilizes gravitational lensing models produced by PIs Bradač, Natarajan \& Kneib (CATS), Merten \& Zitrin, Sharon, Williams, Keeton, Bernstein and Diego, and the GLAFIC group.
 This lens modeling was partially funded by the HST Frontier Fields program conducted by STScI.
 STScI is operated by the Association of Universities for Research in Astronomy, Inc. under NASA contract NAS 5-26555.
 The lens models were obtained from the Mikulski Archive for Space Telescopes (MAST).
+Funding for the SDSS and SDSS-II has been provided by the Alfred P. Sloan Foundation, the Participating Institutions, the National Science Foundation, the US Department of Energy, the National Aeronautics and Space Administration, the Japanese Monbukagakusho, the Max Planck Society and the Higher Education Funding Council for England.